Best High-Leverage Forex Brokers in the UK

 List of the Best High Leverage Forex Brokers in the UK

-• Pepperstone – Beginner-Friendly
+• Pepperstone – Best for Low-Cost Leverage

-• Plus500* – Best With Excellent Support Service
+• XTB – Best With Educational Resources

-*80% of CFD retail accounts lose money
+*76% of CFD retail accounts lose money with this provider.

 Compare High Leverage Forex Brokers